Shawn-McSorley/optical-tf-dissemination-fpga/README.md

 # Stabilised Optical Time and Frequency Dissemination using Digitally Enhanced Heterodyne Interferometry

 This repository contains code and projects for use on the Red Pitaya FPGA.
 It is intended for use in a research project on stabilised optical time and frequency dissemination using digitally enhanced heterodyne interferometry.
+This project has been undertaken as an honours student and research intern at the International Centre For Radio Astronomy Research (ICRAR), with the [Astrophotonics group](https://www.icrar.org/study-with-icrar/postgraduate-opportunities/postgraduate-research-projects/astrophotonics/).

 ## Directory Structure